When Virgin business class was a real game-changer

 Virgin Australia’s A330s carried their last passengers in April 2020, shortly before the airline moved into administration and emerged as a 737-only operation.

-Although Virgin plans to upgrade its 737 fleet with the more modern business class seat seen on its new 737 MAX jets, there’s less certainly that twin-aisle jets will return to the fold – especially as Virgin’s international partnerships continue to grow, with United Airlines now covering the US routes once flown by Virgin’s 777s.
+Although Virgin is upgrading its 737 fleet with the new business class seat seen on its Boeing 737 MAX jets, there’s less certainly that twin-aisle jets will every return to the fold – especially as Virgin’s international partnerships continue to grow, with United Airlines now covering the US routes once flown by Virgin’s 777s.

 For its part, Qantas continues to fly those Business Suite-equipped A330s on the east-west corridor, where it can press a clear advantage over its rival, and from 2027-2028 will replace the workhorse A330s with a fresh tranche of two dozen Airbus A350 and Boeing 787 jets, each of which are expected to carry the same business class as their long-range counterparts.